robertsoniv/angular-sdk/README.md

 The BuyerID function can be used within any AngularJS controller and/or factory within your application in order to change which buyerid should be used.
 Simply inject the BuyerID factory into your controller or factory and call OrderCloud.BuyerID.Set('NEWIDHERE');.
-If needed, OrderCloud.BuyerID.Get() will return the buyerid that is currently set.
+If needed, OrderCloud.BuyerID().Get() will return the buyerid that is currently set.

 ***